josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:** We're detecting a lot of enemies in this sector!

-We're getting ... an open communication with the Dojeer?
+We're receiving a request for communication from... the Dojeer?

 **H|Dojeer|Mati:**  Other.
 You are entering my territory.
 Turn back or I will destroy you.